-CrimsonCrispTM apple tree
+CrimsonCrispTM apple trees

 CrimsonCrisp is a modern scab-resistant apple, with a very crisp flesh.
 It can be picked over a long-period.